lap-doan/Eye-Tracker-Research/README.md

 5. Minimize eye_track.py, letting it run in the background of the game.
 After CONST_SETUP_TIME_SECONDS seconds have passed, the game will unpause, and the study will begin.

+If eye_track_canary.py is run, the program will log the participant's gaze data as well as other data to logfile.csv.
+The columns of logfile.csv are organized as follows:

+- Time the observation was taken, in seconds.
+Large gaps in time indicate differences in trials.

+- X value of where the participant is looking at, from 0.0 (left) to 1.0 (right).
+A value of -1 indicates a failed reading.

+- Y value of where the participant is looking at, from 0.0 (top) to 1.0 (bottom).
+A value of -1 indicates a failed reading.

+- TRUE/FALSE value of whether the participant is looking away from the intended area.
+If the reading failed, this value will always be TRUE.

+- TRUE/FALSE value of whether the game is currently paused.
+This is determined from the program's key outputs, and may be out of sync if the participant manually pauses the game.

+- TRUE/FALSE value of whether the current active window is the target window.

 # Troubleshooting

 If eye_track.py is crashing immediately, make sure that iViewXAPI64.dll, iViewXAPI.dll, and directkeys.py are in the same directory as eye_track.py.
 Also check if the following libraries are installed: ctypes, time, tkinter

 If eye_track.py is printing "WARNING: [number] consecutive failed readings", then it is failing to receive data from the iViewRED camera.
 Make sure that the camera is properly configured, and that the iViewRED camera is still running.
 This warning can also occur if the participant looks away from the screen or closes their eyes for an extended period of time.

+If eye_track_canary.py crashes immediately, make sure that pygetwindow is installed.
+To install it, uncomment the "#import pip" line and the "#pip.main(['install', 'pygetwindow'])" line following it.

 # Customizable Constants: